seema-chaudhary/seema-chaudhary/README.md

 ## About Me

-Hi there!
 I'm Seema Chaudhary, a passionate full-stack developer from India with a love for creating dynamic and user-friendly web applications.
 With 18 years of experience in the IT industry, I have honed my skills in various technologies, including C, C++, Java, Python, .Net, PHP, React, and Angular.
 I'm always excited to learn more and tackle new challenges.

 ### Current Work
 🔭 I’m currently working on [Innovative Web App](https://github.com/seemachaudhary/innovative-web-app), a project aimed at revolutionizing the way users interact with online content.
 This project focuses on seamless user experience and cutting-edge design.